rudi-platform/rudi-node-catalog/README.md

 Configuration files can be found in the **"0-ini" directory**.

 - `0-ini/conf_default.ini`: default configuration and use examples
-- `0-ini/conf_custom.ini`: user configuration, to be created.
+- `0-ini/conf_custom.ini`: user configuration, to be created (if defined, the value of the path variable `RUDI_API_USER_CONF` is taken as the full path of the custom INI file)

 **`Security` section**
 When the flag `should_control_private_requests` is true, JWT from incoming requests are controlled.